 While our in-person course hosted by the International Rescue Committee in Amman has been postponed indefinitely due to the coronavirus pandemic, we are excited to announce this four-part webinar series.
 Join us each week from 3:00-4:30pm EEST (8:00-9:30am EDT) for this webinar training series on Evaluating Social Programs.
 Over the course of four weeks, these webinars will provide an introduction to why and how randomized evaluations can be used to rigorously measure social impact.
 The sessions will draw on examples from humanitarian and development programs delivered in the Middle East and around the world.

 The interactive sessions will combine lectures by senior J-PAL staff with case study breakout sessions led by J-PAL research associates.
+Immediately following the sessions, J-PAL staff will be available for TA office hours from 4:30-5:00pm EEST (9:30-10:00am EDT).
 While we strongly encourage participants to commit to attending all four sessions to gain a comprehensive overview of randomized evaluations, participants can register for any combination of the sessions:

 Session 1: Introduction to Randomized Evaluations in the Humanitarian Sector and Why Randomize?